 Dorte Mandrup wants to add a story to the existing building.
 The client had asked designers to preserve the Manuel Paz frieze of ice age landscapes that is on the Page’s roofline.
 Mandrup proposed making a photovoltaic print of it to create a diaphanous screen.
 They also suggest wooden pathways and curvy chainlink containers around the fossil and tar pits.

 Diller Scofidio + Renfro proposed gutting the building and replacing it with a transparent cube contained within a pinwheel of four overlapping, sloping petals made of grassed-over concrete.
-They put a lot of emphasis on the ancient landscape, and -- as explained by their teammate, the landscape architect Walter Hood, a 2019 Macarthur fellow -- proposed dividing up the site into eco-zones, and making a grid at the north east end that bleeds into more curving paths at the West, LACMA end of the site.
+They put a lot of emphasis on the ancient landscape, and -- as explained by their teammate, the landscape architect Walter Hood, a 2019 Macarthur fellow -- proposed dividing up the site into a grid of arid, wet and urban "eco-tones" starting at the north east end and bleeding into more curving paths at the West, LACMA end of the site.
 "What we're interested," explained Hood, "is how we are going to adapt to this landscape, not the opposite."
 They also proposed an “asphalt plaza”—at Wilshire and Curson that would serve as a new “front door” to the experience.
 Perhaps most provocatively, their scheme envisioned removing the fiberglass mammoth from his lake of asphalt and parking him inside the expanded museum.

 Weiss/Manfredi proposed adding a new building that would be connected to the Page Museum via a berm under which would be a glazed entrance, through which visitors could peer into the museum.
 They also proposed a loop-de-loop concept that divides the site with pathways laid out in double helix plan, into three clear areas, one for excavation, one surrounding the large Lake Pit, emphasizing the fiberglass woolly mammoth (also beloved), another surrounding the museum site -- which adds an elliptical wing on what is now the parking lot at the northwest corner of the site.
 (Parking would go underground.)